evolutics/iftree/README.md

    `"_"` is prepended.
 The set of `XID_Start` characters in ASCII is `[A-Za-z]`.
 1. If the name is `"_"`, `"crate"`, `"self"`, `"Self"`, or `"super"`, then `"_"` is appended.

-Note that non-ASCII identifiers are only supported from Rust 1.53.0.
-For earlier versions, the sanitization here may generate invalid identifiers if you use non-ASCII paths, in which case you need to manually rename any affected files.

 ### Portable file paths